RonenNess/GeonBit.UI/README.md

 1. ```Content```: all the resources GeonBit.UI rely on.
 You will need to import some of it (explained in installation instructions coming up next).
 2. ```GeonBit.UI```: GeonBit.UI source code (cs files).
 3. ```Libs```: additional libs you need to compile with GeonBit.UI (currently there's only one).
-4. ```GeonBitUI_Examples.cs``` and ```program.cs```: GeonBit.UI demo app that demonstrate the different features and entities GeonBit.UI provides.

 To see GeonBit.UI live before installing it in your project, you can open and run the solution file.
 Please note however that you might need to install some fonts first from ```GeonBit.UI/Content/Fonts/``` folder.

 # Install

-Note: GeonBit.UI require MonoGame 3.6 to run.
+Note: GeonBit.UI require MonoGame 3.6 or higher to run.
 For older MonoGame versions, please see [tag 2.1.0.0](https://github.com/RonenNess/GeonBit.UI/releases/tag/2.1.0.0).

 You can either install GeonBit.UI with NuGet or manually.